Shmu305/brainstation-capstone-client/README.md

 ## Notes

-to login a a registered user, use an already registered user. you can use the following credentials:
+To login as a registered user, use an already registered user. you can use the following credentials:

 email: finlay@gizmodo.com